 Major consumer companies have been profiting from CBP.
 The agency has bought software from Microsoft and photocopying equipment from Konica Minolta.
 It has used the services of AT&T and Comcast.
 Microsoft subsidiary LinkedIn got $20,700 from CBP in 2018 for information technology software.

-Use the map below to view CBP vendors in your state.
+Visit the interactive map to view CBP vendors in your state.
 Hover over the marks and vendors’ names will appear after a momentary delay.

 Unlike with the Dept. of Health and Human Services’ “unaccompanied alien children” program, it’s difficult to discern which CBP purchases go towards detaining children.
 Sludge’s data covers purchases for all CBP activities.
 A public spreadsheet with the full data, including descriptions of the goods or services provided, is here.